-So, you want to know how to determine lower and upper range values of differential pressure transmitter?
-Gotcha!
+So, you want to know how to find the lower and upper range values of a differential pressure transmitter?
 If you know the range of the flow transmitter and the maximum flow, you can calculate any flow value.
 Take a look.

 Maximum flow: Max flow = K x √ΔPmax

 Constant: K = max flow/√ΔPmax

 Output (4-20 mA): Output mA = [(%ΔP) x 16 mA] + 4 mA